keeto/jask/README.md

 Using Jask
 ----------

 When run, Jask looks for a `taskfile` in the current directory.
-If you want to set the taskfile to read, use `-t=filename` or `--taskfile=filename`:
+If you want to set the taskfile to read, use `-t=filename` or `--taskfile=filename`.
+To run a specific task, you put in the task's namespace, then the taskname then arguments, if any:

 	$ jask [-t=taskfile] namespace:task arguments

+Optionally, if you only have one namespace in your task file, you can omit the namespace and just pass the taskname:

+	$ jask [-t=taskfile] task arguments

 To get a list of all available task, use `-l` or `--list`.